Deadly attacks raise fears of breakdown in rules of war

 But the Kunduz attack has nonetheless added to the urgency for action to be taken to ensure the safety of medical staff and hospitals in combat zones.

 The International Committee of the Red Cross (ICRC), through its Health Care in Danger project, recorded 2398 attacks on health workers, facilities and ambulances in just 11 countries between January 2012 and the end of last year.

 Policy and Political Affairs Officer for the ICRC’s Australian mission, Natalya Wells, said such attacks were not new, and were virtually a daily occurrence.

 Ms Wells often health workers were caught in the cross-fire, particularly as a result of indiscriminate attacks in urban areas.

 But she said that on occasion they were also being deliberately targeted, underlining the need for all combatants to respect the Geneva Conventions.

 Ms Wells said that through the Health Care in Danger project, the ICRC was working with governments, armed forces and non-state combatants to improve awareness of, and respect for, laws and conventions around the protection of patients, health workers and medical facilities, particularly in conflict zones.

-As part of the effort, governments attending the 32nd International Conference of the Red Cross and Red Crescent between 8 and 10 December were expected to back a resolution reaffirming their commitment to international humanitarian law and a prohibition on attacks on the wounded and sick as well as health care workers, hospitals and ambulances.
+As part of the effort, governments attending the 32nd International Conference of the Red Cross and Red Crescent between 8 and 10 December are expected to back a resolution reaffirming their commitment to international humanitarian law and a prohibition on attacks on the wounded and sick as well as health care workers, hospitals and ambulances.